FourierNets enable the design of highly non-local optical encoders for computational imaging: Results

 \subsection{FourierNets outperform UNets for 3D snapshot microscopy volume reconstruction}

-We can determine which architecture is better for volume reconstruction by choosing fixed microscope parameters and varying the architecture.
-In Table \ref{tabmetrics}, we compare results using a FourierNet with 3D convolutions (FourierNet3D), a FourierUNet with 3D convolutions (FourierUNet3D), and a vanilla UNet with 3D convolutions (UNet3D).
+We can determine which architecture is better for volume reconstruction by choosing fixed microscope parameters and varying the architecture, except for the Wiener + UNet method \cite{Ikoma_Nguyen_Metzler_Peng_Wetzstein_2021} which is trained in one stage.
+In Table \ref{tabmetrics}, we compare results using a FourierNet with 3D convolutions (FourierNet3D) and a vanilla UNet with 3D convolutions (UNet3D).
+UNet3D was also designed to have a global receptive field.
 Architecture details are in Appendix \ref{appendiximplementationdetails}, \ref{appendixnetworkcomparison}.

-Reconstruction results in Table \ref{tabmetrics} compare normalized MSE $L_{\mathrm{HNMSE}}$ between the high pass filtered sample and high pass filtered reconstruction, the multiscale structural similarity $\mathrm{MS-SSIM}$ between the sample and reconstruction, and finally the peak signal-to-noise ratio $\mathrm{PSNR}$.
+Reconstruction results in Table \ref{tabmetrics} compare normalized MSE $L_{\mathrm{HNMSE}}$ between the high pass filtered volume and high pass filtered reconstruction, the multiscale structural similarity $\mathrm{MS-SSIM}$ between the true volume and its reconstruction, and finally the peak signal-to-noise ratio $\mathrm{PSNR}$.
 We also visualize reconstruction results for a volume in the head of a zebrafish in Figure \ref{figresultscomparison}.
-The best reconstruction networks are (equally) FourierNet3D and FourierUNet3D.
-The UNet3D reconstruction networks (using either microscope) fall significantly behind the FourierNet3D/FourierUNet3D reconstruction networks in all metrics.
+The UNet3D reconstruction networks (using either microscope) fall significantly behind the FourierNet3D reconstruction network in all metrics, despite their global receptive field.
+The Wiener + UNet \cite{Ikoma_Nguyen_Metzler_Peng_Wetzstein_2021} network achieves similar $\mathrm{MS-SSIM}$ and $\mathrm{PSNR}$ as the FourierNet but a worse $L_{\mathrm{HNMSE}}$ due to the inconsistent detail, though the reconstructions are slightly better than the UNet3D for certain regions of the volume.